Adult dogs are often ideal for mature adults, or those who dont have the energy or desire to train a puppy.

 We hope to have some of our breeding quality dogs in foster to adopt programs, please contact us if interested!
 (See Program at Bottom of page)

-Retired parents price varies from $650. to $1800. plus tax, depending on their age and breed.
+Retired parents price varies from $500. to $1800. plus tax, depending on their age and breed.
 All are AKC.
-Older puppies and young adults are the same or if well trained a bit more than the puppy price.
+Older puppies and young adults are the same, or if well trained a bit more than the puppy price.

 For any of our adults if they are not already done we will usually spay/neuter any adopted for pets before adoption.
 Also all are crate trained, walk on a leash and they do not potty in the large kennel inside, although some may not have been loose 24/7 in the house as we usually crate our dogs at night and when we are not watching them.

-We will have our annual health clinic April 2023.
-If anyone does not pass they will be retired after appropriate spay/neuter procedure is completed, last time everyone tested with the cardiac and optomogoligist (OFA certified) passed making it hard to know who to let go!
+We had our annual health clinic April 2025.
+If anyone does not pass we retire them after appropriate spay/neuter procedure is completed, last time everyone tested with the cardiac and optomogoligist (OFA certified) passed making it hard to know who to let go!
 So many Frenchies have so many health problems because people breed anything and do not do heart testing and don't care if the nares are so small the dog cant breath.
 Health and happiness of our puppies is top priority.
 Every dog should be born able to breath with ease, not bred to what looks the most cute, because it is so deformed it cant hardly breath and needs surgery, or cant do stairs due to back, leg and hip problems.
 Most all our dogs are tested for DM and we do our best to avoid any pairs who may have puppies who are DM positive, although with frenchies positive does not mean a problem, just at possible risk.

 Many breeders do no testing at all!